Climate of Peru: Amazon rainforest

 The Amazon rainforest region comprises about 60 percent of the total area of Peru and is characterized, as is the coast, by its climatic uniformity: hot average temperatures with little variation among the seasons and abundant precipitation.
 While there are locations that fit into all three of the Köppen tropical types of climate, Af, Am, and Aw, the differences among the three climates in Peru are small.
 The true tropical rainforest (Af) climate requires at least 60 mm precipitation in all months of the year.
 Pucallpa (Am) has only one month that falls below that threshold; Puerto Esperanza (Aw) has three months below the Af threshold.
 The driest months are in the Southern Hemisphere's winter of June through August.

 The dividing line between the Amazon and Andean climates is uncertain, but depends mostly on elevation.
 Temperatures become cooler with elevation and around 1550 m elevation the climate becomes sub-tropical rather than tropical, a climate often characterized as "eternal spring."
 In Oxapampa, Cfb under the Köppen classification, temperatures rarely fall below 11 C or rise above 26 C and rain is abundant year-round.
 A few locations at elevations similar to Oxapampa have a pronounced dry season and are classified as Cwb (sub-tropical highland with a dry winter), rather than Cfb.

 The following table summarizes climatic statistics for cities and towns in the Amazon rainforest region.

-While Quince Mil has the highest precipitation of places in Peru with a weather station, climatologists say that the slopes of low mountains northwest of Quince Mil in Manú National Park may receive more than 8000 mm of rain annually.
+While Quince Mil has the highest precipitation of places in Peru with a weather station, climatologists say that the slopes of low mountains northwest of Quince Mil in Manu National Park may receive more than 8000 mm of rain annually.